Experience-Monks/clmdraw/README.md

 **Params**

 - clmPositions `Array` - The points returned from clm for the detected face
-- The `HTMLCanvasElement` - canvas which you want to draw the clm face on
+- canvas `HTMLCanvasElement` - The canvas which you want to draw the clm face on
 - \[strokeStyle\] `String` - How thick and what colour you'd like to draw your lines default is the strokestyle defined by the canvas
 - \[doClear\] `Boolean` - Should the canvas context be cleared before draw default is true